ermingpei/cvmfs/cvmfs_on_cloud/README.md

 Here is the script and the snapshot of the dashboard:

+-- For CentOS/Redhat --

 ![CVMFS Custmozation Script](https://raw.githubusercontent.com/ComputeCanada/cvmfs/main/cvmfs_on_cloud/customization_script_CtosRH)
+(Note that this script works only for CentOS/Redhat OS flavors.
+TBD for Ubuntu/Debian/Windows users.)

 ![Alt Install_CVMFS_on_your_VM](https://user-images.githubusercontent.com/73720293/97760381-a80ae600-1ac8-11eb-904f-5861c93d6bd8.png)

-(Note that the above script works only for CentOS/Redhat/Fedora OS flavors.
-TBD for Ubuntu/Debian/Windows users.)

 You may also run the script on your VM.